-We have 48 councillors divided into 16 wards.
-All councillors are elected by registered voters in their wards.
+We have 48 Councillors and the Council is divided into 16 wards.
+All Councillors are elected by registered voters in their wards.

-To find out contact details for our councillors please see our councillor search.
+To find out contact details for our Councillors please use our Councillors search page.

-Your Councillor may share information about you, details can be found in the.
+Your Councillor may share information about you, details can be found in the Councillors Privacy Notice.

 Councillors decide which policies we should take forward and ensure that they are carried out.
 These decisions are made at Committee meetings.
 They also monitor services to make sure that they are delivered well and offer value for money to taxpayers.

 A local councillor covers a ward area and is there to represent the views of local people.
 They also assist people in need or help people to access public services.
 Councillors also help with local campaigns and work in the best interests of the city and their local neighbourhood.

 Councillors are not paid but receive an allowance to help them in their work.
 Details of all allowances paid can be found on the Councillor allowances page.